Siobhán Talbot

-Siobhan Talbot (born c.1964) is an Irish businesswoman, and the CEO of Glanbia.
-As such, she is the second woman CEO to head an Irish listed company.
+Siobhan Talbot (born c.1964) is an Irish businesswoman, and the chief executive officer of Glanbia.

-Biography
+Early life and education

-Siobhán Talbot was born in Kilmoganny, Kilkenny to a dairy farmer and a school teacher,.
+Siobhán Talbot was born in Kilmoganny, County Kilkenny to a dairy farmer and a school teacher,.
 She went to University College Dublin where she graduated in 1984 with a Bachelor of Commerce, and a diploma in accounting in 1985.

+Career

-Talbot worked in Ireland and Australia in PricewaterhouseCoopers before returning to Ireland to work in Waterford Foods.
-Then she began to rise through the Glanbia group finally becoming the groups Financial director before, in 2013, being appointed CEO of the group.
-She has worked for the company for over 20 years.
+Talbot worked in Ireland and then Australia in the accounting firm PricewaterhouseCoopers before returning to Ireland to work in Waterford Foods.
+She became the Glanbia group's Financial director before being appointed CEO in 2013.

-In October 2018, Glanbia acquired the diet brand SlimFast, and Talbot was nominated to join the board of the construction group CRH plc.
+In October 2018, Talbot was nominated to join the board of the construction group CRH plc.

-In August 2019, Talbot was reappointed group managing director of Glanbia for 3 years with a 20% raise, even though a portion of the group's investors were opposed to this raise.
+In August 2019, Talbot was reappointed group managing director of Glanbia for 3 years with a 20% raise; some of the group's investors opposed the raise.